If you have YouTube TV, you’re going to wish that you knew about these features sooner!

 You can do this from any device: your phone, computer or from a TV set.

 When you select a program, look for the add button — which is the plus symbol.
-Then, new airings will be added to your library.
+Then, upcoming airings will be added to your library.

 Once you’re ready to view your recordings, navigate to the Library tab and they’ll be there.